A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: Introduction

 \section{Introduction}

-The Sullivan dictionary provides a correspondence between Kleinian groups and rational maps.
 Seminal work of Sullivan in the 1980s \cite{S2} resolved a long-standing problem in complex dynamics by proving that the Fatou set of a rational map has no wandering domains.
 This work served to establish remarkable connections between the dynamics of rational maps and the actions of Kleinian groups.
 This connection subsequently stimulated activity in both the complex dynamics and hyperbolic geometry communities and led to what is now known as the \emph{Sullivan dictionary}; see, for example, \cite{MC1}.
 The Sullivan dictionary provides a framework to study the relationships between Kleinian groups and rational maps.
-In many cases there are analogous results, even with similar proofs, albeit expressed in a different language.\\
+In many cases there are analogous results, even with similar proofs, albeit expressed in a different language.
+See \cite[Table 1]{das} and references therein.

-Both (geometrically finite) Kleinian groups and rational maps generate important examples of dynamically invariant fractal sets: \emph{limit sets} in the Kleinian case, and \emph{Julia sets} in the rational map case.
-The Sullivan dictionary is very well-suited to understanding the connections between these two families of fractal and the correspondence is especially strong in the context of dimension theory: in both settings there is a `critical exponent' which describes all of the most commonly used notions of fractal dimension.
-In the Kleinian case the critical exponent is the Poincar\'e exponent, denoted by $\delta$, and in the rational map case the critical exponent is the smallest zero of the topological pressure, denoted by $h$, see \cite{DU2}.
-In both settings the critical exponent coincides with the Hausdorff, packing and box dimensions of the fractal as well as the Hausdorff, packing, and entropy dimensions of the associated ergodic conformal measure. \\
+Both Kleinian groups and rational maps generate important examples of dynamically invariant fractal sets: \emph{limit sets} in the Kleinian case, and \emph{Julia sets} in the rational map case, see Figure \ref{kleinfig}.
+The Sullivan dictionary is very well-suited to understanding the connections between these two families of fractal and the correspondence is especially strong in the context of dimension theory: in both settings there is a `critical exponent' which describes all of the most commonly used notions of fractal dimension (at least in the `geometrically finite' cases).
+For Kleinian groups the critical exponent is the Poincar\'e exponent, denoted by $\delta$, and for rational maps the critical exponent is the smallest zero of the topological pressure, denoted by $h$.
+For both geometrically finite Kleinian groups and rational maps the critical exponent coincides with the Hausdorff, packing and box dimensions of the associated fractal as well as the Hausdorff, packing, and entropy dimensions of the associated ergodic conformal measure of maximal dimension.